Episode 35: Jesse Rothstein – The One Thing That When Done Consistently, Would Create More Opportunities, More Conversations

-In this episode, Brynne and Bill are with Jesse Rothstein, Global Account Manager at LinkedIn.
-Listen as they discuss consistency and persistence through time management, and what it can do to you as a salesperson.
+In this episode, Brynne and Bill are joined by Jesse Rothstein, a global account manager at LinkedIn.
+Tune in as they discuss the importance of consistency and persistence through time management, and how that can help you as a salesperson.

 Jesse Rothstein 0:00

 Making sales social is more about listening and digesting and comprehending what is going on with your client base, your prospects and the industries and where they operate.
 And I think with the proliferation of social media and quite frankly, just Internet data available at the touch of your smartphone, making sales, social empowers you as a salesperson to be a better student, of who ultimately you want to do business with.
 And that is something that has been expanding over the past number of years and I think it’s, it’s even expanded more so in the past 12 months as we’ve all been moved to virtual selling environments.

 Intro (Bob Woods) 0:45

 Welcome to the Making Sales Social podcast, featuring the top voices and sales and marketing.
 Join hosts Brynne Tillman and Bill McCormick, as they discuss the best tips and strategies they are teaching their clients, so you can leverage them for your own virtual and social selling.
 Here are your hosts Brynne Tillman and Bill McCormick.